sachin-2-github/kodekloudtaks-hashnode/cly5dpe2f000208l4euf4ejc9.md

 ### Problem:

-> fter conducting a security audit within the `Stratos DC`, the Nautilus security team discovered misconfigured permissions on critical files.
+> After conducting a security audit within the `Stratos DC`, the Nautilus security team discovered misconfigured permissions on critical files.
 To address this, corrective actions are being taken by the production support team.
 Specifically, the file named `/etc/hostname` on `Nautilus App 3` server requires adjustments to its Access Control Lists (ACLs) as follows:
 >
 > 1\.
 The file's user owner and group owner should be set to `root`.
 >